 FIRST COHORT IN NOVEMBER EXPECTED TO DRAW ‘SEVERAL HUNDRED’ STUDENTS

 Participants learn first by exploring key financial concepts through interactive teaching tools such as a spreadsheet emulator along with short, highly produced videos.
-Then, in keeping with the HBS tradition of case-method teaching, they practice what they have learned through the multimedia case studies, focusing on a wide variety of companies that feature prominent CFOs, hedge fund managers, private equity professionals and equity research analysts who provide an understanding of the full capital markets landscape.
+Then, in keeping with the HBS tradition of case-method teaching, they practice what they have learned through the multimedia case studies, focusing on a wide variety of companies that feature prominent CFOs, hedge fund managers, experts providing va home loans for veterans, private equity professionals and equity research analysts who provide an understanding of the full capital markets landscape.

 In the first cohort that begins this November, Mullane says HBS expects to enroll “several hundred people” for the introductory price of $1,200, a 20% discount off the eventual price.
 The school is also marketing the new course to graduates of its CORe program, even though some of them may have less than the required five years of work experience.